SiqiDorisChen/Analyze-transaction-data-and-Visualize-key-indicators-using-R/README.md

 # Account-Analysis

-This is a data analysis template of monthly transaction records of high net worth clients.
+This is a data analysis template of monthly transaction records of high net worth clients of a famous Chinese futures company.

 It covers the customer's break-even analysis, risk preference analysis, trading variety analysis, etc. and visualized the main data.